 Tasso boeuf, made with fresh cuts of good quality beef, is a tasty treat that everyone is sure to enjoy.
 This dish is another popular one alongside other fritay dishes or normal everyday dinners.

-This savory dish can be either deep fried or air fried without sacrificing flavor.
+This savory dish can be either deep-fried or air fried without sacrificing flavor.

 Made following the same cleaning process as you would any meat, then seasoned to perfection.
-Of course, a good quality beef makes all the difference
+Of course, good quality beef makes all the difference

 Tassot Cabrit (Fried Goat Meat)